 Our researchers, working together across four Schools and Institutes at the University, have expertise in the areas of Korean migration to Australia, Korea-Australia relations, media and communication, business, urban planning, and culture.

-Dr Jay Song, KSRH Director and Senior Lecturer in Korean Studies
+Dr Jay Song, KSRH Director and Associate Professor in Korean Studies

-Jay is a Korea Foundation Senior Lecturer in Korean Studies and Research Coordinator for the Migration, Gender, and Environment cluster at the Asia Institute.
+Jay is a Korea Foundation Associate Professor in Korean Studies and Research Coordinator for the Migration, Gender, and Environment cluster at the Asia Institute.
 Song conducts research in the areas of North Korea, human rights and Asian migration.
 Her current research projects focus on Korean migration to Australia using complexity theory.
 More information

 Dr Daejeong Choi, Senior Lecturer in Management